NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### What will you learn?

 The tutorial begins with `hello`, an implementation of "hello world" which only requires dependencies already provided by `stdenv`.
-Next, you will build more complex packages with their own dependencies, leading you to use additional derivation features.
+Next, you build more complex packages with their own dependencies, which leads to using additional derivation features.

 You'll encounter and address Nix error messages, build failures, and a host of other issues, developing your iterative debugging techniques along the way.